-Meeting.
-The Equity Officer or Title IX Coordinator will keep records of any resolution that is reached, and failure to abide by the agreed upon resolution may result in further actions.
-In the event the Parties are unable to reach a mutually agreeable resolution, the investigation will be referred to the Administrative Resolution Process.
-The content of the Parties' discussion during the Conflict Resolution Process will be kept confidential in the event the matter proceeds to the Administration Resolution Process.
+In the event the Parties are unable to reach a mutually agreeable resolution, the matter will be referred back to the Administrative Resolution process.
+The content of the Parties' discussion during the Conflict Resolution Process will be kept confidential in the event the matter proceeds to the Administrative Resolution Process.
 The Parties' agreement to participate in, refusal to participate in, or termination of participation in Conflict Resolution shall not be factors in any subsequent decisions regarding whether a policy violation occurred.

-15. Administrative Resolution.
+17. Administrative Resolution.